WebAssembly/spec/spectec/test-prose/TEST.md

 2. If comptype is some ARRAY, then:
   a.
 Let (ARRAY ft) be comptype.
   b.
 Return (ARRAY $subst_fieldtype(ft, tv*, tu*)).
-3. Assert: Due to validation, comptype is some FUNC.
+3. Assert: Due to validation, comptype is some ->.
 4. Let (FUNC t_1* -> t_2*) be comptype.
 5. Return (FUNC $subst_valtype(t_1, tv*, tu*)* -> $subst_valtype(t_2, tv*, tu*)*).